Semantic Mapper

 Note: If you have a clear understanding of the events that need to be mapped and the corresponding tag key and tag value, skip the exploring process.

-1. To access the Semantic Mapper page, from the ECO application, select Data Modeling.
+1. To access the Semantic Mapper page, from the ECO application, select Activation.

-Four drop down lists display on the page by default and allow you to view all events, event tag keys, event tag values, and mapped events.
+Under the Semantic Mapper tab, drop down lists display on the page and allow you to view all events, event tag keys, event tag values, and mapped events.
 Click Add Dimension to add dimension drop down list to help you explore events.

 2. To view the unmapped events in the specific time range, in the time range bar, select your desired time range, such as May 24 to May 26.